 This is for U7 and U8 players who want advanced training.
 Coaching is provided by professional Mustang Soccer coaches.
 There are no teams but training centers on drills and 4 x 4 games.
-The season runs from August to December.
+The trainings run from August to December.
 There is no travel as most play occurs at MSC or Sycamore Field.
 There are no tryouts, but in May there is a preview to determine if players are developmentally ready for advanced training and if your child enjoys this different format.
 Soccer skill level is not taken into consideration.

-Remember, Mustang Juniors only register once.
+Remember, to participate in the Fall Season for Mustang Juniors, only register once.